Tuesday, July 27, 2010

 Hi, my name is Anna Dumas, and I am a student at the University of South Alabama under professor Dr. Strange.
 I will be commenting on three of your posts over a week's time.
 The Google party seems like it was a bunch of fun, but what was the goal of it?
 I am uncertain as to what ISTE is and would be interested in hearing more about it, and how you will be using Google Earth and the new information balloon template in your lessons.
 Please feel free to take a look at my blog if you have time.

-: Hi, I'm Anna Dumas.
+What I've Learned This Year: Hi, I'm Anna Dumas.
 I just read your post as an assignment in Dr. Strange's EDM 310 class.
 Thank you so much for sharing your 1st year teacher experience.
 It is so nice to hear that all first year teachers struggle, and that teaching students isn't easy peasy.
 Your topics of what you learned were great points to talk about because they are important for all teachers to work on.
 The best one, I think was to remember to continue to learn.
 I feel like students are more motivated to learn about a subject if the teacher shows them that they are willing to learn more about the subject than they might already know.
 Learning along with the students calms nerves, and shows the student that if the teacher can do it so can they.
 I plan on continuing to follow your blog so keep the information coming.

 You can contact me on my class blog